CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Devices/Monitor-Linux-Hosts.md

 - Layer 3: IPv4, IPv6
 - Routing on the Host: BGP, OSPF
 - systemctl for services
-- Docker containers - refer to the {{<link title="Monitor Container Environments Using Kubernetes API Server">}} topic
+- Docker containers---refer to {{<link title="Monitor Container Environments Using Kubernetes API Server">}} for more information.

 Using NetQ on a Linux host is the same as using it on a Cumulus Linux switch.
 For example, if you want to check LLDP neighbor information about a given host, run: